SignalK/signalk.github.io/_developers/subscription_protocol.md

  * `ideal` means use `instant` policy, but if no changes are received before `period`, then resend the last known values.
  * `fixed` means simply send the last known values every period.
 This is the default.
-* `minPeriod=[millisecs]` becomes the fastest transmission rate allowed, eg every `minPeriod/1000` seconds.
+* `minPeriod=[millisecs]` becomes the fastest transmission rate allowed, e.g. every `minPeriod/1000` seconds.
 This is only relevant for policy='instant' below to avoid swamping the client.

 > **Teppo**: to me `minPeriod` is confusing. `minimumInterval` would be my suggestion.
 That way we would have periodic
 > or throttled-by-minimum-interval subscriptions.
 BTW why do we need `policy` if it is in effect specified by `period`